CaptainKant/RottenFish/README.md

 It's not intended to be monte-carlo critical accurate, but to give a credible magnitude approximation.
-May be totaly suitable for videogames, CGI, ...
+Totaly suitable for videogames, CGI, ...

 The library works using precomputed data tables (~4K of data) .
 With some bit-like magnitude and linear interpolation, it try to give you the best values matching your experiment variables.

-The random generator service underlying is a Xor Shift "Marsaglia", a good implementation for speed targeting.
+The random generator service underlying is a Xor Shift "Marsaglia", a good implementation when speed targeting.

  EXAMPLE USE when static linked